Jean Teillet is Senior Counsel with Pape Salter Teillet LLP and specializes in Indigenous rights law.

 Jean received her LL.B and LL.M from the University of Toronto Faculty of Law.
-Jean is called to the bar in Ontario, British Columbia, Northwest Territories, Manitoba and Yukon.
+Jean is called to the bar in British Columbia.

 Jean is recognized as a “consistently recommended” leading practitioner in the field of Aboriginal law in the peer rankings published by Lexpert Magazine.